 First, the nitty-gritty.
 This might not be what you want to hear, but running will seriously improve your skiing performance.
 If you’ve never done sprints to prepare for ski season before, watch out, because you’ll surprise yourself this year.
 Sprints are a basic building block of skiing skills because they build speed, improve your anaerobic capacity, build strength and power in the legs, and increase your overall fitness level — all things that will benefit you on a ski course.

 Try this sprint workout:

 - 200-meter run

 - 90 seconds rest

 - 400-meter run

 2. For endurance: long runs

 If you plan on spending long hours skiing, you’ll need to amp up your endurance.
 Prepare by embarking on at least one long run each week leading up to ski season.
 Don’t take “long run” to mean you must run 10 miles or more; rather, interpret this as relative to your current endurance.
-Anything that pushes your limits can be considered a long run, even if that’s only a mile or two.
+Anything that pushes your limits can be an excellent skiing exercise, even if that’s only a mile or two.
 Ideally, you should work up to the point at which you can run at a moderate pace for 30 minutes without stopping.

 3. For power: jumping lunges